MTaylor-tech/Sprint-Challenge--JavaScript/README.md

   to the `call` or `apply` method.

 5. Why do we need super() in an extended class?

+`super()` calls the constructor method on the parent class, setting up the part of the object that the child class shares in common with the parent class.
+If you don't do this, properties that are defined by the constructor on the parent class will be inaccessible, and the object will be incomplete, responding in unpredicted ways.

 ## Project Set up